 4. To comply with legal obligations.

-We store personal information for as long as we reasonably need it to fulfill the purposes for which it was collected, including provision of services to our customers and to comply with law, as applicable.
+We retain and store personal information for as long as we reasonably need it to fulfill the purposes for which it was collected, including provision of services to our customers and to comply with law, as applicable.
 For example, if you register for our services and create an account, we will store your information for as long as needed to maintain your account, provide the services you requested, enforce any applicable terms that govern your use of the services, and maintain appropriate records to reflect our delivery of services to you.
 We periodically review the personal information we retain to determine whether continued storage is proper.

 We may disclose personal information we collect from you to third parties, including: